facebook/react-native-website/docs/fabric-native-components.md

 ## 3. Use your Native Component

+Finally, you can use the new component in your app.
 Update your generated `App.tsx` to:

 ```javascript title="Demo/App.tsx"
 import React from 'react';